jyj5558/theta/README.md

 Note that all script files should be housed under "/bin/" directory within the directory that houses the nextflow script.
 I recommend housing it in "<your scratch>/theta" directory since the nextflow will generate many and large intermediate files.

-Below is explaining what each step does (step1 to step5) when you run individually.
+Below is explaining what each step does (step1 to step5) when you run individually using the scripts in "original_scripts" folder.

 ## Directory structure overview